NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 Keeping good records will prevent future issues, where revelations about the past data handling and metadata quality can question not only the original results but also the subsequent research building on such data; [(A recent example)](https://www.nature.com/articles/s41597-022-01602-0).
 As science is cumulative, uncorrected mistakes may multiply over time.

 Good practice reduces the risk of data mistakes, data manipulation and research fraud.
 Making data and documentation open and transparent promotes the values of open science and, in the long term, safeguards the integrity of science itself.
-The inability to share data and documentation or inconsistencies in published results has revealed high-level fraud in the realm of science (e.g. the infamous cases of [Dr. Yoshitaka Fuji](https://web.archive.org/web/20140812021223/http://www.anesth.or.jp/english/pdf/news20121019.pdf), or [Joachim Boldt](https://retractionwatch.com/category/joachim-boldt-retractions/)), who both fabricated data and results, resulting in hundreds of retracted papers.
+The inability to share data and documentation, as well as inconsistencies in published results, have revealed high-level fraud in the realm of science (e.g., the infamous cases of [Dr. Yoshitaka Fuji](https://web.archive.org/web/20140812021223/http://www.anesth.or.jp/english/pdf/news20121019.pdf), or[Joachim Boldt](https://retractionwatch.com/category/joachim-boldt-retractions/)), who both fabricated data and results, resulting in hundreds of retracted papers.

 Not only is the fabrication of data and/or results a threat to the integrity of science itself.
 Once published, [fraudulent papers can keep on being cited years after being retracted](https://retractionwatch.com/the-retraction-watch-leaderboard/top-10-most-highly-cited-retracted-papers/).